unifiedjs/unified/readme.md

 You can connect utilities together and make your own plugins that check for problems and transform from one thing to another.

-When you are dealing with one type of content (such as markdown), it’s recommended to use the main package of that ecosystem instead (so `remark`).
+When you are dealing with one type of content (such as markdown), you can use the main package of that ecosystem instead (so `remark`).
 When you are dealing with different kinds of content (such as markdown and HTML), it’s recommended to use `unified` itself, and pick and choose the plugins you need.